ericpalakovichcarr/django-facetools/README.rst

   specify a test user's name, much like a fixture, and the test client will mock Facebook requests to your canvas app, complete with a valid signed request for the specified test user.
-* Integration with other facebook django packages, supporting the following (with more to come):
+* Integration with other facebook django packages, supporting the following (with more to come)
     * Fandjango (https://github.com/jgorset/fandjango)

 You can read more at http://readthedocs.org/docs/django-facetools/en/latest/